 Two years later, in 1980, the skeleton of a man named Rick Fenning was found.

-There are literally dozens of different variations of the lost mine tale, and almost as many reports of people actually having found the mine, leading to it being the most found and lost again mine ever.
-These many variations and tales; however, only add to the intrigue of the “Lost Dutchman” enticing hundreds of treasure-hunting hobbyists, as well as seasoned prospectors, to continue to search for the elusive gold.
+There are dozens of variations of the lost mine tale and almost as many reports of people having found the mine, leading to it being the most found and lost again mine ever.
+However, these many variations and tales only add to the intrigue of the “Lost Dutchman,” enticing hundreds of treasure-hunting hobbyists and seasoned prospectors to continue searching for the elusive gold.

-The Superstitions are now a federal wilderness area and Arizona State Park, so even if the gold were found it would have to be surrendered to the government.
-This does not deter the many seekers – the search, itself, is simply too intriguing.
+The Superstitions are now a federal wilderness area and Arizona State Park, so even if the gold were found, it would have to be surrendered to the government.
+This does not deter many seekers – the search is too intriguing.

-The lost mine is thought to be located somewhere near Weaver’s Needle, the main landmark of the Superstition Mountains, even though the area has been diligently searched by hundreds of people.
+The lost mine is thought to be located somewhere near Weaver’s Needle, the main landmark of the Superstition Mountains, even though hundreds of people have diligently searched the area.
 Jacob Waltz said the mine was a large funnel-shaped pit.

 The Superstition range covers approximately 160,000 acres of desolate, rugged terrain, so arid that only a bit of desert vegetation and a few sparse strands of Ponderosa Pine are all that grows.

-Be well prepared if you plan to join the thousands of others who have searched for the lost mine, as conditions can be harsh in this rugged terrain.
-Temperatures during the day can easily climb to more than 100 degrees and at higher elevations can drop into the freezing temperatures at night.
-Searchers should never enter the wilderness area by themselves, should take plenty of water, and pack lightly in order not to overexert themselves.
+Be prepared to join the thousands of others who have searched for the lost mine, as conditions can be harsh in this rugged terrain.
+Temperatures during the day can easily climb to more than 100 degrees and, at higher elevations, can drop into freezing temperatures at night.
+Searchers should never enter the wilderness area by themselves, take plenty of water, and pack lightly to avoid overexerting themselves.